 - BGSU Firelands operates on a semester system with terms beginning in August and January, and summer sessions beginning at various times throughout the summer.

-- Most faculty members have extensive job-related experience or have gained regional or national reputations in their area of study.
+- Many faculty members have extensive job-related experience or have gained regional or national reputations in their area of study.

 - Majority from Erie, Huron Lorain, Ottawa and Sandusky counties